stephenjarrett/react-photo-rating-app/README.md

-Basic app to up vote or down vote photos
+Basic app to up vote or down vote photos - created with React.